 Champagne is for specially occasions but it isn’t cheap.
 Luckily there are much cheaper alternatives that taste just as good for a fraction of the price.
 Cava and Prosecco are my favorites and they cost almost the same as my usual bottle of wine.

-My husband is not so keen on bubbles and I cannot drink a whole bottle so I spent too many years missing out until he bought me a wine stopper.
+My husband is not so keen on bubbles and I cannot drink a whole bottle so I spent too many years missing out until he bought me a

 It keeps the fizz in for at least 48 hours which means I can now have my bottle of Prosecco on Valentine’s Day and not drink it flat the following day.
-This is the wine stopper I have.

 We’ve all had some difficult times in the last year or two so taking time for self care and reflection is important.
 A journal gives you space to write out your thoughts, your gratitude and your love every day or whenever you want.

 Some people have separate gratitude journals and more diary like journals.
-For me I prefer an all-in-one journal, too many journals and books drive me bonkers cluttering up my house!
+For me I prefer an

 Want more ideas on how to be frugal and save money?
 Join the frugal foundations bootcamp